 From colorful murals that depict cultural heritage to thought-provoking pieces that challenge societal norms, each artwork tells a story about the cultural and political history of Lithuania.

-6. Experience the Flavours of Vilnius at Paupys Market
+6. Paupys Market

 For the foodies, Paupys Food Market is the best place to go for a unique and modern dining experience.
 Located in the historic Paupys district in the Old Town, this food market is set in an indoor urban jungle, with modern architecture blended with lush greenery.